-Other series include: Mayor of Kingstown from ‘Yellowstone’ co-creator Taylor Sheridan and director Antoine Fuqua, Guilty Party, a dark comedy starring Kate Beckinsale, American Tragedy, following Paramount Network’s mini-series ‘Waco’, the series will tackle complicated moments in true crime, Criminal Minds mini-series – team is coming back together to investigate a single case over 10 episodes along with 15 seasons of the original CBS series, The Real Criminal Minds, a new true crime docu series, 60 Minutes+ a new version of the investigative reporting newsmagazine, and 48 Hours original: The Lie Detector, a Texas Ranger takes viewers behind the scenes of those crimes and into the minds of the people who committed them.
+Other series include: Mayor of Kingstown from 'Yellowstone' co-creator Taylor Sheridan and director Antoine Fuqua, Guilty Party, a dark comedy starring Kate Beckinsale, American Tragedy, following Paramount Network's mini-series 'Waco', the series will tackle complicated moments in true crime, Criminal Minds mini-series – the team is coming back together to investigate a single case over 10 episodes along with 15 seasons of the original CBS series, The Real Criminal Minds, a new true-crime docu-series, 60 Minutes+ a new version of the investigative reporting newsmagazine, and 48 Hours original: The Lie Detector, a Texas Ranger takes viewers behind the scenes of those crimes and into the minds of the people who committed them.

-In comedy, Paramount Plus is reviving the hit sitcom Frasier, Kelsey Grammer reprises his role as the Dr. Frasier Crane from the long running comedy series.
-BET’s football sitcom, The Game.
-Comedy Central’s sketch comedy show Inside Amy Schumer and launching a new series with the Daily Show’s Trevor Noah called, The Weekly Show with Trevor Noah.
+In comedy, Paramount Plus is reviving the hit sitcom Frasier, Kelsey Grammer reprises his role as Dr. Frasier Crane from the long-running comedy series.
+BET's football sitcom, The Game.
+Comedy Central's sketch comedy show Inside Amy Schumer and launching a new series with the Daily Show's Trevor Noah called, The Weekly Show with Trevor Noah.

-For Kids, Paramount Pictures will theatrical release Paw Patrol: The Movie and Clifford the Big Red Dog, but both will go to Paramount Plus after their theatrical runs.
+For Kids, Paramount Pictures will theatrically release Paw Patrol: The Movie and Clifford the Big Red Dog, but both will go to Paramount Plus after their theatrical runs.

-The streamer is developing live-action versions of Nickelodeon’s Dora the Explorer and The Fairly OddParents exclusively for the service.
-Paramount Plus is developing a kid-friendly animated ‘StarTrek’ series, called Star Trek: Prodigy, rebooting The Rugrats (with CGI animation and the original voice cast), reviving iCarly and creating an ‘SpongeBob SquarePants’ spin-off series, Kamp Koral: SpongeBob’s Under Years.
+The streamer is developing live-action versions of Nickelodeon's Dora the Explorer and The Fairly OddParents exclusively for the service.
+Paramount Plus is developing a kid-friendly animated 'StarTrek' series, called Star Trek: Prodigy, rebooting The Rugrats (with CGI animation and the original voice cast), reviving iCarly, and creating a 'SpongeBob SquarePants' spin-off series, Kamp Koral: SpongeBob's Under Years.

-In Reality TV, Paramount Plus will be the new home for Big Brother: Live Feeds, host the compainion series Love Island on Paramount+, bring back the OG houseguests on The Real World: Homecoming and reboot the Real World spin-off Road Rules.
+In Reality TV, Paramount Plus will be the new home for Big Brother: Live Feeds, host the companion series Love Island on Paramount+, bring back the OG houseguests on The Real World: Homecoming, and reboot the Real World spin-off Road Rules.

 In music, Paramount+ will bring back Yo!
 MTV Raps, which launched Hip-Hop into the mainstream in the late 80s and 90s. revive VH1's documentary series Behind the Music and MTV's acoustic showcase Unplugged.